Azure/terraform-azurerm-avm-utl-regions/README.md

 ### <a name="input_availability_zones_filter"></a> [availability\_zones\_filter](#input\_availability\_zones\_filter)

+Description: DEPRECATED: Use `var.has_availability_zones` instead.

-Description: If true, the module will only return regions that have availability zones.
+If true, the module will only return regions that have availability zones.

 Type: `bool`